Ordubad: Features of the city

 In the new city of Ordubad, planned in the 17th century, there were five divisions or districts with trade squares of larger size than the earlier blocks, which also had a plethora of mosques, springs, and bath-houses.
-The medieval market square in the heart of the city is prominent and the glass mosque, the Cümə Mosque, is a landmark.
+The medieval market square in the heart of the city is prominent and the glass mosque, the Juma Mosque, is a landmark.
 Caravan sheds and the market here traded in silk and dry fruits with East European countries.
 The lay out of the streets is radial and appears in the shape of a fan close to the center of the city.
 Each of the streets have squares which are a typical feature of the city.
 A well known suburb of the city is Akulis through which a small stream flows.
 The city has many private and public schools.
 The city has a number qanats or underground canals called "kahriz", which are the source of water for houses and orchards.
 The city reflects tradition and culture of northern and southern Azerbaijan.